debragail/api_doc/source/protocols/photo-shooting/index.html.md

       <code class="field">start_at</code>
       <div class="type">optional</div>
     </td>
     <td>The earliest time at which the photo shoot can start (if undefined, photo shoot can start immediately).
-Specified as time in milliseconds since <a href="https://en.wikipedia.org/wiki/Unix_time" target="blank">Epoch/Unix Time</a></td>
+Specified as time in seconds since <a href="https://en.wikipedia.org/wiki/Unix_time" target="blank">Epoch/Unix Time</a></td>
   </tr>
   <tr>
     <td>
       <code class="field">end_at</code>
       <div class="type required">required</div>
     </td>
     <td>The latest time at which the photo shoot should end.
-Specified as time in milliseconds since <a href="https://en.wikipedia.org/wiki/Unix_time" target="blank">Epoch/Unix Time</a></td>
+Specified as time in seconds since <a href="https://en.wikipedia.org/wiki/Unix_time" target="blank">Epoch/Unix Time</a></td>
   </tr>
   <tr>
     <td>